fedorovvvv/svelte-floating-ui/README.md

 **Svelte Floating UI** allows you to use the `floatingRef` (reference node) like [VirtualElement](https://floating-ui.com/docs/virtual-elements)

-[Svelte stores](https://svelte.dev/docs#run-time-svelte-store) allow you to make these elements reactive and provide full support for them in the **Svelte Floating UI**

 This is an example of creating a tooltip that runs behind the mouse cursor:

 ```svelte